 is an attractive jurisdiction because of its very low tax rates and opportunities for company development in an economy with high GDP and high quality of life.
-While foreign investors have certain restrictions in terms of foreign company ownership, they can invest in Qatar
+While foreign investors have certain restrictions in terms of foreign company ownership, they can start a company in Qatar

-by co-owning a company with a Qatari national.
+by co-owning it with a Qatari national.
 Complete information about how you can set up a business in Qatar

 can be obtained from our company formation specialists in Qatar

 | 2 |

 |Time frame for the incorporation (approx.) || |